 In the start function we call self.addNewPlotWindow to add new plot window (self.pW) to the Player.
 Subsequently we specify display properties of different data series (histograms).
 Notice that we can specify opacity using alpha parameter.

 In the step function we first iterate over each cell and append their volumes to Python list.
-Later we pass this list to numpy.histogram function to do binning:
+Later plot histogram of the array using a very simple call: